It’s Time to Let Go of What Was…

-We, of course, did not instigate this massive change to our very wellbeing but we need to take ownership of our reaction to the circumstances and make decisions based on our own intuition and responsible responses to the new ways out of lock down.
+We, of course, did not instigate these massive changes to our wellbeing but we need to take ownership of our reaction to the circumstances and make decisions based on our own intuition and responsible responses to the new ways of looking after our mental health & wellbeing.

 Life will never be the same but holding on to the negative events of the past and wishing things were different or dwelling on what happened is NOT going to change the past or help you move forward.

 But how you react now will definitely change & influence your future!